ajvondrak/progcon/README.md

   * `problem_name.pdf` - The problem statement supplied by Dr. Rich.

-  * `problem_name.*` - The final code I had written, generally in Python.
-This is not necessarily code I submitted; it might just be how far I happened to get with the problem.
+  * `problem_name.*` - If present, the final version of the code I wrote, generally in Python.
+This is not necessarily code I submitted.
+It might just be how far I happened to get with the problem.

   * `problem_name.in` - The sample input file for the particular problem.